TBD54566975/ssi-service/doc/howto/presentation.md

 }
 ```

-We can also decode the JWT VC we are presenting as:
+We can also decode the JWT VC value within the `verifiableCredential` property (the one that ends with `v4aQvEDg`) as:

 ```json
 {